inno-devops-labs/S25-core-course-labs/lab13.md

      - Screenshots of ArgoCD UI showing sync status and the dashboard after both tests.
      - Explanation of how ArgoCD handles configuration drift vs. runtime events.

+## Bonus Task: Sync Your Bonus App with ArgoCD

+**2.5 Points:**

+1. Configure ArgoCD for Bonus App
+   - Create an `argocd-<bonus>-app.yaml` similar to Task 1, pointing to your bonus app’s helm chart folder.
+   - Sync and validate deployment with:

+     ```bash
+     kubectl get pods -n <namespace>
+     ```

 ### Guidelines

 - Follow the [ArgoCD docs](https://argo-cd.readthedocs.io/) for advanced configurations.
 - Use consistent naming conventions (e.g., `lab13` branch for Git commits).
 - Document all steps in `13.md` (include diffs, outputs, and UI screenshots).
+- For your repository PR, ensure it's from the `lab14` branch to the main branch.

+> **Note**: This lab emphasizes GitOps workflows, environment isolation, and automation.
+Mastery of ArgoCD will streamline your CI/CD pipelines in real-world scenarios.